gpiresML/DTA_DBST/README.md

-"# DTA_DST"

 # BCI-Self-paced Multi-session Dataset

 This dataset was created to test the combination of self-paced control with “One-Time Calibration” (user specific, but session-independent models):
+- The multi-session dataset is available in the dataset directory
-- Read Instructions_data.pdf file for explanation regarding LSC communication speller paradigm and how to extract data from datasets
+- Read **Instructions_data.pdf** file for explanation regarding LSC communication speller paradigm and how to extract data from datasets
-- ++++.m is the main file to extract epochs from dataset
+- Run the main file xxxxxx.m  to extract EEG epochs from datasets
+- A  demonstratative video of the self-paced communication-speller BCI is available below

 <p align="center">
   <a href="https://github.com/gpiresML/DTA_DBST/releases/download/demo-video/demo_video_BCI.mp4">